 The structure of the BiH economy is quite stable.
-GDP composition by sector is agriculture: 7.9 percent, industry 26.5 percent, and services 65.6 percent (2015 est.).
-In 2016, BiH industrial output increased by 4.3 percent after a 2.6 percent increase a year earlier.
+GDP composition by sector is agriculture: 7.9 percent, industry 26.5 percent, and services 65.6 percent (2016).
+In 2018, BiH industrial output increased by 1.6 percent after a 3.1 percent increase a year earlier.
 The major productive sectors of the economy are industry and mining, telecommunications, construction, trade, transportation, and agriculture.
 The leading industries are steel, aluminum, minerals, vehicle assembly, textiles, tobacco products, wooden furniture, explosives, munitions, domestic appliances, and oil refining.
 The private sector share in the GDP is approximately 60 percent.

 BiH has approximately 1.6 million hectares of land suitable for cultivation.
 The best prospect sectors are fruit and vegetable, livestock, and poultry in terms of natural resources that are available and productivity.
 The most important crop is corn followed by wheat and barley.
 Small, low-output, family farms averaging 2-5 hectares characterize agricultural production along with low input use (fertilizers, chemicals, and certified seeds), poor crop management and post-harvest management practices, and poor railway and road infrastructure.
-Agriculture contributes approximately seven -eight percent to BiH's GDP.

 BiH is a net food importer.
-The official unemployment rate is 20.5 percent (2017).
+The official unemployment rate is 20.3 percent (2018).
 BiH's grey economy is relatively large - estimates range from 20 to 40 percent of GDP.